sekerniv/starter_web_project_nodejs/README.md

 ## Development in Codespaces

-A `.devcontainer` configuration automates installation of dependencies when the codespace is created.
-A Git `post-merge` hook also runs `npm install` after you pull new changes to keep dependencies up to date.
+A `.devcontainer` configuration installs dependencies for both the root project and the Cloud Functions when the codespace is created or started.
+A Git `post-merge` hook also runs `npm install` in the root and `functions` directories after you pull new changes to keep everything up to date.